mgriebling/BigInt/README.md

  In addition, if a third party defines extensions for the supported protocols, these can be easily adapted by just conforming to that protocol.

-BigInt requires Swift 5.0.
-It also requires that the Int and UInt types be 64 bit types.

 ## Usage
 In your projects Package.swift file add a dependency like